 Observations in and of themselves are not useful to teachers - it is the feedback, based on observations, that helps teachers reach their full potential.
 All teachers deserve the opportunity to grow and develop through observations and timely feedback.
-In fact, teacher surveys conducted nationally demonstrate that most teachers are eager for more observations and feedback to inform their practice throughout the year.

-Therefore, in the SEED teacher evaluation and support model:
+Therefore, in the SEED 2015 teacher evaluation and support model:

-Each teacher should be observed between one and eight times per year through both formal and informal observations as defined below.
+\Box Each teacher should be observed as defined below.

-- Formal: Observations that last at least 30 minutes and are followed by a post-observation conference, which includes timely written and verbal feedback. - Informal: Observations that last at least ten minutes and are followed by written and/ or verbal feedback. - Non-classroom observations/reviews of practice include but are not limited to: Observations of data team meetings, observations of coaching/mentoring other teachers, student work or other teaching artifacts.
+o Formal: Observations or reviews of practice that last at least 30 minutes and are followed by a post-observation conference, which includes timely written and verbal feedback. o Informal: Observations or reviews of practice that last at least 10 minutes and are followed by written and verbal feedback.
+These can be announced or unannounced.